Agogô: Religious origins

 Bells are primarily used as percussion instruments in traditional Yoruba music.
 It is yet another crucial musical instrument in their music, along with the sekere and gangan (talking drum).
 This bell is used by their cultural groups; in fact, traditional dancers can only move to the sounds made by the bell.
 Additionally, it plays a significant role in the Yoruba musical subgenres of Juju, Afro-juju, Apala, Fuji, and others.
 Agogo is always present in the musical instruments used by the performers that introduced Nigerian music to a global audience.
 The main musical instrument used in the dancing masquerades is also the bell.
 In addition to smaller bells fastened to their ankles, masqueraders exhibit musical skill at cultural events.
+They consist of two or more bells of different pitches, struck with a stick to create sharp, rhythmic sounds.
+Some can be squeezed to produce a "clapping" effect.

 Additionally, this ringing bell is crucial to the king-making and chieftaincy rites.
 It plays a significant role in various regions' specific ceremonies performed throughout these procedures.
 The Chief Priest's or occultists' declarations or prayers must be accompanied by the ringing of the bell.
 One of the finest Yoruba epic films, Saworo Ide & Agogo Ewo, depicts this.
 These films, created by director Tunde Kelani, provide more insight into the significance of the bell in Yoruba culture.

 The bell was utilized in Yoruba land and certain other regions of Nigeria before the development of social media, telecommunication, and radio stations to communicate information to the populace.
 Using the bell to draw attention, the town crier informs the populace of information from the monarch or leaders.
 As soon as the bell is rung using a wooden stick, everyone congregates in one spot to hear what the town crier has to say.
 The bell, which may be compared to the current tweet that is sent out to the entire world, is just as significant in this situation as the town crier.

 A bell known as agogo is used for religious reasons in addition to the percussion bell.
 It features a tongue and a clapper that are used to generate noise by striking the metallic body.
 Pentecostal congregations utilize it as a type of musical instrument and for prayer.
 The importance of agogo is the same everywhere in the world.